Moscow, Idaho: Community

-Alternative note on name and early history

-Copy of a letter from Northern Pacific Railway agent in Moscow, likely R.W.
-Morris, to C.E.
-Arney, the Northern Pacific's Western Immigration and Indian Agent in Spokane, Washington.
-Arney wrote all station agents in Idaho on May 12, 1922, requesting the origin of the names of their stations for the NP's travel publication Wonderland, edited by Olin D. Wheeler.
-Moscow's agent replied May 15, 1922, as follows:I called ex-Governor William J. McConnell [Republican, 1893-1897, 1839-1925], who was on the ground when the name was selected.He advises there is very little history in connection with the name.
-A Russian from Moscow, Russia, established a trading post here, where Moscow now stands, and they decided to name it Moscow after his native city in Russia.Previous to locating Moscow, there was a trading post about one mile southeast of here.
-The above mentioned Russian was successful in getting a post office here, and the trading post, which was known as Paradise Valley, was abolished.The surrounding country was known as Horse Heaven Country, account grass grew well, and the Indians grazed large herds of horses.Original document at the University of Montana, Mike and Maureen Mansfield Library, K. Ross Toole Archives, Collection 178, Box 210, Folder 10.

 The capital of the Idaho Territory was relocated from Lewiston to Boise in December 1864.
 In the late 1880s, statehood for the Washington Territory was nearing.
 Because its commercial and transportation interests looked west, rather than south, the citizens of the Idaho Panhandle passionately lobbied for their region to join Washington, or to form an entirely separate state, rather than remain connected with the less accessible southern Idaho.
 To appease the residents of the north, the territorial legislature of Idaho in Boise placed the new land grant university in Moscow, which at the time was the largest city other than Boise in the state.
 The University of Idaho was chartered in January 1889, and first opened its doors to students in October 1892.

 In March 1890, Moscow's neighboring city, Pullman, became the home of Washington's land grant institution.
 The college that became Washington State University opened its doors in January 1892.
 Washington entered the union as the 42nd state in November 1889 and Idaho entered next, eight months later, in July 1890.